Michael Halvorson: Academic influence

 Since 2003, Halvorson has been a professor of History at Pacific Lutheran University.

 In 2009, he was appointed a research fellow at the Herzog August Bibliothek in Wolfenbüttel, Germany.
-His work there resulted in the European history monograph Heinrich Heshusius and Confessional Polemic in Early Lutheran Orthodoxy (Ashgate, 2010), a history of ecclesiastical networks and the religious and political intrigues of late Reformation Germany.
+His work there resulted in the European history monograph Heinrich Heshusius and Confessional Polemic in Early Lutheran Orthodoxy (2010), a history of Lutheran ecclesiastical networks, popular preaching, and the political intrigues of late Reformation Germany.
 His textbook, The Renaissance: All That Matters (2014), narrates the patterns and achievements of the Renaissance movement in Europe, opening at a graduation ceremony in Cambridge, England.
-He has also published articles in Sixteenth Century Journal, Archive for Reformation History, and Lutheran Quarterly, the later a publication of Johns Hopkins University Press.
+He has also published articles in Archive for Reformation History, Lutheran Quarterly, Sixteenth Century Journal, and Stanford Social Innovation Review.

 In 2016, Halvorson was appointed Benson Family Chair of Business and Economic History at PLU.
-In 2018, he co-founded an Innovation Studies program that exposes students to influential ideas about design thinking, ethical leadership, and the history of technology.
+In 2017, he co-founded an Innovation Studies program that exposes students to influential ideas about design thinking, social innovation, and the history of technology.
+A book that presents his ideas about using technology responsibly in social impact contexts is This Little World: A How-To Guide for Social Innovators (2024), co-authored with Shelly Cano Kurtz.
+In early 2025, This Little World was shortlisted for Business Book of the Year (Change & Sustainability) by The Business Book Awards (UK).